monogenea/cuckooParasitism/README.md

 ```{bash}
 conda env create -f greta.yml
 ```
-Quick side note: to produce this file you can use the command `conda env export --no-builds > greta.yml`.
+I propose using CPU-only TensorFlow within Conda environments, but feel free to use alternatives at your own discretion.
+Quick side note: to create a `.yml` file you can use the command `conda env export --no-builds > greta.yml`.

 2. Install all packages listed on top of the two R scripts `zipoisEggsFledged.R` and `dbinomSuccessful.R`.
 All of them are available on CRAN.